lops1234/fileSorter/README.md

 - **System Tray Application**: Runs in the background and stays in the taskbar
 - **Distributed SQLite Database**: Main database + per-directory databases for scalable storage
 - **Windows Explorer Integration**: Right-click context menus for managing tags
+- **🏷️ Tag from Temp Files**: Add/manage tags directly from temporary search result folders
 - **Directory Watching**: Configure which directories to enable tagging for
 - **Cross-Directory Tag Management**: Use tags from any watched directory
 - **Intelligent Tag Synchronization**: Automatic sync between directory and main databases
 - **Smart Tag Search**: Autocomplete search with existing tags only
 - **Manual Search Control**: Search files only when requested, not automatically loaded
 - **File Filtering**: Filter files by tags both in the app and in Explorer
+- **Advanced Search Syntax**: Boolean logic with AND, OR, NOT, and grouping operators
+- **Temporary Results Caching**: Smart caching avoids re-copying unchanged search results

 ## Getting Started